 As an industrial fan manufacturer, AirPro design, build and deliver (including installation support) heavy-duty centrifugal fans and blowers.

 Chicago Blower Corporation

-Chicago Blower are ISO 9001 certified with almost 75 years experience designing and manufacturing pre-engineered and custom industrial fans and blowers.
+Chicago Blower is ISO 9001 certified with almost 75 years of experience designing and manufacturing pre-engineered and custom industrial fans and blowers.
 Chicago products are recognized worldwide for their premium industrial quality, reliability, and ability to serve a wide variety of applications.